aakarsh27/Python-Projects/README.md

 i will try to update this repositry daily as well as create projects regularly

-so far i have made:-
+so far i have made the:-
 1. [*password generator*](https://github.com/aakarsh27/password-generator)
 2. [*tic-tac-toe*](https://github.com/aakarsh27/tic-tac-toe-game)
 3. [*text-to-speech*](https://github.com/aakarsh27/text-to-speech)